MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## Line #2
 The script uses the head and tail commands with the help of the pipeline to display only the third line in a file

+## It is a good file that cuts iron without making a noise
+The script uses the echo command to create a file with the escape character to allow the file nae with some symbols